somedieyoungZZ/Tactics/README.md

 # Tactics

-## POC For All Malware Tactics That I practice
+## POC For All TTPs That I practice
 ### Process Injection ✅(In Work)